 HOW CAN I BOOK AN APPOINTMENT?

 The quickest way to book an appointment with me would be to call the shop during working hours, listed on the CONTACT link on this website.
 You can also send me an email via the CONTACT link on this website.
 Emailing me is a good way of reaching me, but due to my busy schedule I have limited time to read and respond to all the emails.
 I usually get to my emails every Tuesday.
 Calling the shop is by far the best way to reach me.
 We will then setup a consultation where we will meet in person and discuss your ideas, and take a tracing of the location you would like tattooed.
 It can be helpful if you bring high quality pictures for reference, although it's not necessary.
 I would also recommend emailing me the photos prior to the consult so I have them on hand.
 Once we meet and we agree on an idea or direction to take the tattoo, I require a cash deposit to book an appointment.
 The deposit is my security that you will show up promptly to every appointment.
 The price of the deposit is dependent on the size of the tattoo.
 For a tattoo that is a half-sleeve or smaller it will be a $100 deposit, for a full sleeve it will be a $200 deposit, and for back-pieces (or full fronts, or entire legs) it will be a $300.
 This deposit holds all your appointments.
 So on your last appointment you get all that money back.
 If you do not call or get ahold on me WITHIN 24 HOURS you forfeit your deposit and will need to put down a new deposit to book any further appointments to complete your tattoo.
 I also allow only 2 reschedules per appointment or you lose your deposit.
+If you fail to make an appointment or get tattooed within 6 months the deposit is forfeited.
 I don’t like taking deposits, and you don’t want to lose that money so please be prepared to complete your tattoo when you start.
 If you make it to all your appointments on time by the completion of the tattoo, you will receive your deposit back on the last session.
 The drawing will be made for that appointment and unfortunately you wont be able to see the drawing until that appointment.
 That is due to the amounts of drawings that are getting done for people.
 If on the day of your appointment you are unhappy with the drawing, any alterations can be made right there.
 If the tattoo is a sleeve or back-piece, this is a different circumstance where more communication is happening.
 You may be able to see some thumbnails (small drawings) before I commit to a larger drawing.
 If for some reason I totally dropped the ball and you are not into it, we will book another appointment as quick as I can fit you in.
 This deposit is non refundable.
 But as stated earlier, if you make all your appointments on time, the deposit is subtracted off the last session so you get your money back.